Jduarte-z/Multi-Ancestry_meta-analysis_Matalab_grantReport/README.md

 2) Run the first round of MR-MEGA to decide how many PCs to include
 3) Run the second round of MR-MEGA
 4) Format the output summary statistics
-5) Interrogate the discovery of novel loci
+5) Fine map genomic risk regions and interrogate the discovery of novel loci
 6) Plot findings